bentoml/BentoML/docs/source/guides/metrics.rst

 Metrics
 =======

+*time expected: 6 minutes*

 Metrics are measurements of statistics about your service, which can provide information about the usage and performance of your bentos in production.

-BentoML allows users to define custom metrics with `Prometheus <https://prometheus.io/docs/introduction/overview/>`_ to easily enable monitoring for their Bentos.
+BentoML allows users to define custom metrics with Prometheus [#prometheus]_ to easily enable monitoring for their Bentos.

 This article will dive into the default metrics and how to add custom metrics for either a :ref:`concepts/runner:Custom Runner` or :ref:`Service <concepts/service:Service and APIs>`.